We're here to help

 Federal Government COVID-19 economic package

-The Federal Governments has announced a second stage COVID-19 economic package.
+The Federal Governments continues to offer support through its COVID-19 economic package.
 We’ll make sure income support and other payments made by the Government are processed as quickly as possible.

 The Government is also giving you access to up to $10,000 of your superannuation in 2019-20, and a further $10,000 in 2020-21.

-* Important information - Based on your circumstances, you can defer repayments on your home loan, residential investment loan, lines of credit, personal loans, personal credit cards, equipment finance and personal overdrafts for up to six months.
+* Important information - Based on your circumstances, you may defer repayments on your home loan, residential investment loan, lines of credit, personal loans, personal credit cards, equipment finance and personal overdrafts.

 If you choose to do this, interest and fees will still be added to your loan balance during that time.
 Once the deferred period finishes, we’ll work with you on a plan to repay the amount you’ve deferred.
 This might involve increasing your minimum repayments for the deferred period, or extending the term of your loan.